SPL Keski-Suomen piiri

-The SPL Keski-Suomen piiri (Central Finland Football Association) is one of the 12 district organisations of the Football Association of Finland.
-It administers lower tier football in Central Finland.
+The SPL Keski-Suomen piiri (Central Finland Football Association) was one of the 12 district organisations of the Football Association of Finland.
+It administered lower tier football in Central Finland.

 Background

 Suomen Palloliitto Keski-Suomen piiri, commonly referred to as SPL Keski-Suomen piiri or SPL Keski-Suomi, is the governing body for football in Central Finland.
 Based in Jyväskylä, the Association's Director is Ari Matinlassi.

 Member clubs

 League Competitions

 SPL Keski-Suomen piiri run the following league competitions: